spoonapps/docs/doc/reference/commands/logs.md

 By default, only the standard streams for a container are recorded and logged.
 To enable more comprehensive logging, use the **--diagnostic** flag of the **run** command when the container is initially created.

-	# can only show stdout or stderr logs
+	# Can only show stdout or stderr logs
 	> spoon logs --stdout 2de7fda8

 	> spoon logs --stderr 2de7fda8

-	# show timestamps for log entries
+	# Show timestamps for log entries
 	> spoon logs -t 2de7fda8

-	# similar to Unix 'tail', only show last 5 lines
+	# Similar to Unix 'tail', only show last 5 lines
 	> spoon logs --tail=5 2de7fda8